Philippe De Ridder: Other career

 Ridder is an art director, photographer, cartoonist, dancer, musician, saxophone player, management professional, writer and a sports journalist.

 Art director and designer

-Ridder is a highly experienced professional art director.
-He has worked with several international organizations such as Management Centre Europe and Tenue De Soiree Magazine (Brussels), Metropolitan Life Insurance, Morgan Stanley and AVI (Disney account) (New York City), Bowhaus and IMEDIA (AT&T account) (New Jersey), Telmark International (London) and LEON cultural magazine (Tenerife) as graphic designer and art director.
+Ridder is a professional art director and graphic designer.
+He has worked with several international organizations such as Management Centre Europe and Tenue De Soiree Magazine (Brussels), Metropolitan Life Insurance, Morgan Stanley and AVI (Disney account) (New York City), Bowhaus and IMEDIA (AT&T account) (New Jersey), Telmark International (London) and LEON cultural magazine (Tenerife).

-Music

-De Ridder successful saxophone show at the Guwahati Club, India.
+De Ridder performing at the Guwahati Club, India.

-Ridder is a musician and specialist saxophone player.
-His genre is a cocktail of original scores, music and story-telling with a touch of improvisation.
-He started in jam sessions with his professional musician friends at Brussels, and debuted on the Indian music scene with his performance at the Guwahati Club, Assam, and showed immense potential.
+De Ridder is a saxophone player and performs a mix of original compositions, covers and story-telling with a touch of improvisation.
+He started in jam sessions with his professional musician friends at Brussels, and debuted on the Indian music scene with his performance at the Guwahati Club, Assam.

 Media publicity

 Ridder is a very popular figure in the city of Kolkata and in the media.
 He wrote a book in 2006 titled, Kolkata by Ridder, based on the "City of Joy", Kolkata, which was well received by the Kolkatans, especially the football lovers.
 In India, he worked for the Times of India and Bartaman as an expert guest journalist as well as a football expert on a Channel 10 television show and as a cartoonist for the Bengal Post during the 2010 FIFA World cup.

 During the 2018 FIFA World Cup he drew some cartoons for India's leading Bengali Newspaper, Anandabazar Patrika.
 He also wrote several articles during the tournament as a football expert.
 He also worked as an expert for the biggest sports newspaper in Dakar, Senegal.

 De Ridder has also written forward notice in two football books, written by cartoonist Bibek Sengupta.

 He has also directed a pilot film for a series about football and travelling in Mumbai, India.